Ferrari 512: History

-Until 1967, Ferrari raced four-litre prototypes (see Ferrari P), but due to the high speeds it achieved in Le Mans, also by the seven-litre V8 Ford GT40, the rules were changed for 1968 limiting Group 6 prototypes to a maximum engine capacity of three litres, as in Formula One.
-Despite having a suitable engine, Ferrari sat out the 1968 season, to return in 1969 with the Ferrari 312 P. In that year, Porsche had taken full advantage of a loop hole with the Porsche 917, making the risky investment of building 25 examples of a five-litre car to allow homologation into the FIA's Group 5 sports car category.
-Selling half of his business to Fiat, Enzo Ferrari raised the funds to match that investment.
-Surplus cars were intended to be sold to racing customers, which meant that several dozen high powered sports cars were available, and with each requiring two drivers in an endurance race, there was a shortage of experienced pilots.
+In the mid 1960s, Ferrari had competed in sports prototype racing with the Ferrari P series of 4-litre V12 cars, winning the Le Mans consecutively until 1965.
+Only very few of the works cars, named 330P4 in 1967, had been handed over to customers teams, often with a simplified engine and named 412P.
+In 1966 and 1967, the Ford GT40 Mk.II and Mk.IV won Le Mans, using a 7.0-litre engine, and achieving speeds considered too high by the rule makers of FIA/CSI.
+For 1968, the rules were changed limiting Group 6 prototypes to a maximum engine capacity of 3.0 litres, as in Formula One.
+Despite having a suitable engine, Ferrari sat out the 1968 season, to return in 1969 with the Ferrari 312 P. For that year, Porsche had taken full advantage of the Group 4 rules, like they already had done in 1966 with making at least 50 Porsche 906 and later 25 Porsche 910, as they were sure they could sell these 2-litre-cars to customers, while Ferrari had failed to built more than 18 of the Dino 206 S which this never earned the S. In late 1968, Porsche made the risky investment of developing and building 25 examples of the 4.5-litre Porsche 917 to allow homologation into the FIA's Group 4 (5 in 1970) sports car category for 1969.

+The Sportscar racing world was surprised by the 917.
+It surely would be a force until 1971, for three seasons.
+Already being in the process of selling half of his business to Fiat, Enzo Ferrari diverted a part of these funds to match the Porsche investment.
+While Porsche already delivered 917, additional 512S cars were intended to be sold to racing customers, which meant that several dozen high powered sports cars were available, and with each requiring two drivers in an endurance race, there was a shortage of experienced pilots.